 GoTHERAPY in partnership with the Stroke Association Support Network–Ghana helped stroke survivors gain access to quality rehabilitation services through the Stroke Community Re-Integration Program (SCRIP) held at the Saviour Memorial Hospital in Oseim.

-GOTHERAPY, is a non-profit organization whose mission is to improve individuals living with disabilities access to quality occupational, physical and speech therapy services.
+GOTHERAPY, is a non-profit organization whose mission is to improve individuals living with disabilities and chronic illness access to quality occupational, physical and speech therapy services.
 In collaboration with the Stroke Association Support Network — Ghana, a stroke advocacy and awareness organization and Savior Memorial Hospital, they hosted the Stroke Community Re-Integration Program (SCRIP) in Oseim from September 3–21, 2018.

 The aim of the Stroke Community Re-Integration Program (SCRIP) is to strengthen stroke survivors access to quality rehabilitation services and increase stroke awareness and prevention education by utilizing a community-based model.
 For stroke survivors in Oseim and surrounding areas, Regional Hospital, Koforidua, is the closest location to access rehabilitation services.
 Cost, inaccessible environments and transportation are some of the challenges survivors face when seeking therapy services.